openSUSE:Packaging Python

 These macros depend on pip, and may need an installer backend such as the setuptools/wheel pair, flit-core, poetry-core or hatchling.
 The backend is specified in the build-system.requires table of the pyproject.toml.

-Packages not having a pyproject.toml yet, use the setuptools, wheel backend.
+For packages not having a pyproject.toml file yet, do use the setuptools, wheel backend.

 Legacy setup.py

-For building the packages the old way with setup.py build, use %python_build.
+For building the packages the old way with a setup.py-based build, use %python_build.
+In the %install section, use %python_install.

-These macros already contain the usual options (--root, --prefix), so in the typical case, you don't need to supply any options.
-If you have something specific, you can add it: %python_build --enable-specific-feature.
+These macros already contain the usual options (--root, --prefix), so, in the typical case, you do not need to supply any options.
+If you have something specific, you can add it like so: %python_build --enable-specific-feature.

 This set of macros is deprecated.